AspieSoft/aspie-even-numbers/readme.md

 [![paypal](https://img.shields.io/badge/buy%20me%20a%20coffee-paypal-blue)](https://buymeacoffee.aspiesoft.com/)

-If you have Aspergers Syndrome (ASD), like I do, and you like even numbers, this module can help.
+If you have Asperger's Syndrome (ASD), like I do, and you like even numbers, this module can help.

 This module takes an odd number and sets it to what an aspie would consider even.
 Multiples of 5 are also considered even by this module.